hashgraph/hedera-services/platform-sdk/docs/proposals/TSS-Encryption-Key-Automation/TSS-Encryption-Key-Automation.md

 It is possible to manually force a rotation of the `tssEncryptionKey` by deleting the private key from disk and restarting the node.
 This will cause the node to generate a new key pair and distribute the public key to the network.
 The node will not be able to participate in signing until the public key is adopted and the next candidate roster is keyed using the new public key.
+A more robust rotation mechanism that does not interfere with the node's ability to participate in signing is a future enhancement.